 Just a few hours from the majority of Washington residents is the Pacific Ocean.
 There is a good reason the Washington coastline isn't full of resort hotels and fancy get away entertainment for Seattleites.
 The weather stinks!
 Even if you do arrive to find sunshine, chances are the wind is blowing hard with sand blowing in your face.
-The Washington coastline is broken into two main half's.
+The Washington coastline is broken into two half's.
 The northern half of the coast has true wilderness without roads or any development.
 Beach hiking in this area offers some of the most scenic hiking on the pacific coast with one to three day hiking trips.
-My favorite would be 3rd beach to Oil City, a 20 or so mile hike.
+My favorite would be 3rd beach to Oil City, roughly a 20 mile hike.
 This northern coast is part of Olympic National Park.
 Most visit the southern Washington coast to do the tourist thing, see some sights and take some pictures.
-By far, the most popular city is Ocean Shores, followed by Westport then Long Beach Peninsula.
+By far, the most popular city is Ocean Shores and Westport for people out of Seattle, with the Long Beach Peninsula grabbing Seattle & Portland residents.
 Surprisingly, these cities offer a very bland coastline.
 If you are looking for a more rugged coastline with amenities, head to Oregon or Northern California.
-When you visit Washington's coastal towns, don't expect too much.
+When you visit most Washington's coastal towns, don't expect too much.
 Most of them haven't seen much development or upgrades since the 70's, but maybe you'll find that charming.

 Ocean Shores is the biggest town but it still only offers the basic of beach activities like fishing, beachcombing, clam digging, kite flying, horseback rides, biking, mopeds, miniature golf, bird watching, parks, etc. Most book hotels just looking to get away from the city for a relaxing weekend.